nschmidtg/hiperborde/README.md

 ## Max/MSP Integration

 The project includes a Max/MSP patch (`hiperborde.maxpat`) that handles:
-- Audio analysis
+- Real-time API requests to Open-Meteo Marine Weather API
+- Wave data processing and mapping
 - Serial communication with Arduino
-- Control interface for the installation
+- State machine for light phase management
+- Sound design synchronization

 To use the Max/MSP interface:
 1. Open `hiperborde.maxpat` in Max/MSP
 2. Select the correct serial port in the patch
 3. Start the audio engine
-4. The patch will automatically communicate with the Arduino
+4. The patch will automatically:
+   - Fetch wave data from the API
+   - Process and map the data
+   - Send commands to the Arduino
+   - Manage light phase transitions

 ## Serial Protocol